cwrucutter/snowmower_mapping/README.md

 * Make sure the last waypoints are inititialized when the mapper begins mapping.

-* Fix the problem where the circle seems to shift to the right and the right side gets moved over to the left side.
+* **DONE** Fix the problem where the circle seems to shift to the right and the right side gets moved over to the left side.

 * **DONE** Sometimes the circle doesn't show up at the end of the rectangle.
 Are we making the circle at the beginning or the end of the path?